MarinBernard/cvc/README.md

 or diacritics.

 Example: `@ORCHESTRA=Berliner Philharmoniker`

+### The @RELEASECHANNEL inclusion directive
+This directive allows to include a CVC file from the `CFG_IncludePath_RELEASECHANNEL` directory.
+Those files describe channels of diffusion for audio releases.

+Example: `@RELEASECHANNEL=Retail`

+### The @RELEASESOURCE inclusion directive
+This directive allows to include a CVC file from the `CFG_IncludePath_RELEASESOURCE` directory.
+Those files describe the source of the audio material included in a release.

+Example: `@RELEASESOURCE=Live recording`

 ### The @SLICE inclusion directive
 This directive allows to include a CVC file from the `CFG_IncludePath_SLICE`